(c’95-’98) Adam Clark (vocals / guitar), Alex Bowen (bass), Pete Blyth (lead guitar), and Danny Moorhouse (drums)

 On 20 January ’96 the band supported Who Moved the Ground? at the West End Centre, Aldershot; and supported WMTG again on 21 March ’96 at The Warehouse, Fleet; along with Skipper.
 The release of ‘Best Farnborough Groove in the World – Ever!, Vol.6’ came layer in ’96 and carried Dry Riser’s Colours.
 The band also played at venues in the Camberley area.

-The band would later morph into Sonic Blue.
-Moorhouse sadly passed in the late ’90’s.
+The band would later morph into Sonic Blue in ’98/’99.
+Moorhouse sadly left this world in the late ’90s as a result of sudden adult death syndrome.

 Gallery: